 6) 2016 GMC Terrain

-Treated to a styling refresh for this year, the 2016 GMC Terrain stands out as one of the few compact luxury SUVs that focuses more on coddling than it does on sporting pretensions.
+The 2016 GMC Terrain stands out as one of the few compact luxury SUVs that focuses more on coddling than it does on sporting pretensions.
 Recognizing that it's very difficult to produce an SUV that handles like a sport sedan (although some have come very close, as we'll discover below), GMC has instead imbued with the Terrain with a solidity and presence that translates well amongst the premium set.
 This is particularly true of the Terrain Denali, a trim level that offers a higher standard of interior materials as well as additional active safety features such as a blind spot warning system.

 7) 2016 Mazda CX-5

 Remember what we said about compact SUVs and their handling skills?
 The 2016 Mazda CX-5 is the exception that proves the rule, providing great feedback through its steering and suspension, and confidently tackling corners that would have other sport utility vehicles respectfully declining via their stability control systems.
 The 2016 Mazda CX-5 is also notable for its 2.5-liter, 4-cylinder Skyactiv engine option, a 184-horsepower unit that returns fuel mileage of 24 MPG in city driving and 30 MPG on the highway when outfitted with optional all-wheel drive.